-format Either plain (default) or verity.
-This selects the format use when wrapping the payload during bundle creation.

-verity-hash The dm-verity root hash over the bundle payload in hexadecimal.
-RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation.

-verity-salt The dm-verity salt over the bundle payload in hexadecimal.
-RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation.

-verity-size The size of the dm-verity hash tree.
-RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation.
+- verity-hash The dm-verity root hash over the bundle payload in hexadecimal.
+RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation. - verity-salt The dm-verity salt over the bundle payload in hexadecimal.
+RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation. - verity-size The size of the dm-verity hash tree.
+RAUC determines this value automatically, so it should be left unspecified when preparing a manifest for bundle creation. - crypt-key The encryption key of the dm-crypt.
+RAUC generates the key automatically when creating a crypt bundle.